gdbroman/broman.blog/_posts/2020/2020-06-09-life-as-a-game.md

 Whereas those who adopt this playful mentality have no need for that.

-Because nothing beats life.

-The best game there will ever be.
+Because nothing beats life: The best game there will ever be.